Parosi: Reception

-The drama serial was shot in Murree and Islamabad and was well received by the audiences.
-It is considered to be one of Haseena Moin's best works.
+The series was shot in Murree and Islamabad and was well received by the audiences.
+It is considered to be one of Haseena Moin's best works, and was praised for its portrayal of female friendship.
 It featured the great actresses Khalida Riyasat and Marina Khan and it was a treat for the viewers to watch both of them perform together.
-The drama serial has had several reruns on TV and its DVDs are still in demand.
+The show has had several reruns on TV and its DVDs are still in demand.

 Soundtrack

 Parosi's soundtrack featured two songs.
-One was a ghazal called Abhi Kuch Din Lagen Ge sung by Mehnaz with poetry by Iftikhar Arif.
+One was a ghazal called Abhi Kuch Din Lagen Ge sung by Nayyara Noor with poetry by Iftikhar Arif.
 The second song was called Ga Raha Tha Koi sung by Ali Haider with poetry by Nasir Kazmi.
-Both were composed by Arshad Mahmood, and are frequently used during the show.
+Both were composed by Arshad Mehmood, and are frequently used during the show.